 - A. All in-ground swimming pools and above-ground swimming pools more than one-foot deep shall have either a fence or barrier on all four sides, at a minimum of four feet in height, separating the home from the swimming pool, or a pool alarm that is operable at all times when children are in care.
-The fence or barrier shall not have any gaps or openings that would allow a young child to crawl under, squeeze through, or climb up the barrier. - B. All spas and hot tubs must meet the same barrier requirements for in-ground and aboveground swimming pools, or spas and hot tubs may be covered with a safety cover that meet the requirements of Section 515.25(1), F.S. at all times when children are in care.
-The exterior wall of the home with an ingress and egress does not constitute a fence or barrier. - C. All doors or gates in the fence or barrier shall be locked at all times when children are in care and when the pool is not being used by the children in care. - D. In addition to the fence, barrier or pool alarm, the family day care home operator shall ensure that all exterior doors leading to the pool, spa, or hot tub area remain locked at all times while children are in care. - E. Barriers may be temporary in nature, but must be sturdy and meet all the above requirements, and be in place during all times when children are in care.
-The wall of an above-ground swimming pool may be used as its barrier; however, such structure must be at least four feet in height. - F. In addition, any ladder or steps that are the means of access to an above-ground pool must be removed at all times while children are in care and when the pool is not being used by the children in care. - G. If a family day care home has a swimming pool, it shall be maintained by using chlorine or other suitable chemicals.
-Wading pools are prohibited. - H. If the family day care home uses a swimming pool that exceeds three feet in depth at the family day care home site, one person who has completed a basic water safety course such as offered by the American Red Cross, YMCA or other organization, must be present when children have access to the swimming area. - I. If the family day care home uses swimming pools not at the family day care home site or takes the children to water areas such as a beach or lake for swimming activities, the family day care home operator must provide one person with a certified lifeguard certificate or equivalent who must be present when children are in the swimming area, unless a certified lifeguard is on duty.
+The fence or barrier shall not have any gaps or openings that would allow a young child to crawl under, squeeze through, or climb up the barrier. - B. All spas and hot tubs must meet the same barrier requirements for in-ground and above-ground swimming pools, or spas and hot tubs may be covered with a safety cover that meet the requirements of Section 515.25(1), F.S. at all times when children are in care.
+The exterior wall of the home with an ingress and egress does not constitute a fence or barrier. - C. All doors or gates in the fence or barrier shall be locked at all times when children are in care and when the pool is not being used by the children in care. - D. In addition to the fence, barrier or pool alarm, the operator shall ensure that all exterior doors leading to the pool, spa, or hot tub area remain locked at all times while children are in care. - E. Barriers may be temporary in nature, but must be sturdy and meet all the above requirements, and be in place during all times when children are in care.
+The wall of an above-ground swimming pool may be used as its barrier; however, such structure must be at least four feet in height. - F. Any ladder or steps that are the means of access to an above-ground pool must be removed at all times while children are in care and when the pool is not being used by the children in care. - G. If a home has a swimming pool or spa, it shall be maintained by using chlorine or other suitable chemicals.
+Water in swimming pools or spas must be maintained at all times to ensure visibility to the bottom.
+Wading pools, including inflatable water slides with landing area where water collects, are prohibited.

+H. If the home uses a swimming pool that exceeds three feet in depth at the family day care home site, one person who has completed and maintains a current certification from a basic water safety course offered by the American Red Cross, YMCA, or other organization, must be present when children have access to the swimming area.

+If the home uses swimming pools not at the family day care home site or takes the children to water areas such as a beach or lake for swimming activities: